 North Carolina courts have defined procedural unconscionability as “bargaining naughtiness,” “unfair surprise,” or “lack of meaningful choice,” but these terms aren’t especially helpful.

-the inequality of the bargain [must be] so manifest as to shock the judgment of a person of common sense, and where the terms are so oppressive that no reasonable person would make them on the one hand, and no honest and fair person would accept them on the other.
+A bad bargain or a lopsided bargain (for example, a 62/38 property split), however, is neither inherently unfair nor unconscionable.
+As one North Carolina court put it, “The inequality of the bargain [must be] so manifest as to shock the judgment of a person of common sense, and where the terms are so oppressive that no reasonable person would make them on the one hand, and no honest and fair person would accept them on the other.”

 What defenses are available for an agreement-based decree?

 All of the defenses above apply to separation agreements that are only contracts.
 When a separation agreement is incorporated into a court decree, the parties lose their contract defenses.
 Different procedures apply when a party is challenging the enforcement of an agreement that has become part of a court decree.

 A party that objects to the decree can seek to have it set aside if the process by which it was issued was defective.
 For example, a party may argue that he or she didn’t actually consent to the decree.